maaislam/AB-Testing-Boilerplate/README.md

 Use the package manager [npm](https://nodejs.org/en/) to install all the necessary dependencies.

+You will also have to install tampermonkey chrome extention.

 ## Usage

 Inside the index.js file of you variation folder make sure to do a default export of the function or variable.